navamirama/next-ecommerce/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+use pexels.com and copy image address url add this in nextjs config , as without this next js will not display images from external sources

+## use this below line to replace the tailwind bg-color as tailwind bg is not working in this app

+style={{ backgroundColor: "#000000", color: "white" }}

+getProducts API call is in homePage

+Update oAUth on WIx : video time at 3.51